 Foundations can play an important role in supporting credible, objective research and analysis, as well as robust public engagement, that lead to informed decisions.
 We support such work within each of Barr’s core programs, and through Cross-Program Initiatives we aim to:

 - Support research capacity in the region: We support organizations that provide research, polling, and/or data analysis on a range of issues critical to our region and the nonprofit sector.
 In identifying such organizations, we look for high degrees of credibility, objectivity, sophistication in approach, and reach.

 - Stimulate informed public discourse: We support organizations that ensure credible, objective information reaches the public in timely ways and that facilitate thoughtful, productive engagement on the key challenges and opportunities facing the region.

-3. Support infrastructure for the nonprofit and philanthropic sectors.
+3. Support the nonprofit and philanthropic sector.